maptiler/maptiler-sdk-js/readme.md

 </p>

-You want to enable 3D terrain?
+Do you want to enable 3D terrain?
 That's easy now with a single function call:
 ```ts
 // With the default exaggeration factor of 1
 map.enableTerrain();